 Masks can make breathing more difficult for some people.
 Be sure to ask your healthcare provider if a mask is right for you.
 If you can’t leave a smoky area or find other ways to reduce your exposure, masks labeled N-95 or N-100—available at most hardware stores—offer some protection from fine particles.
 To work, masks must fit correctly.
 They don’t fit around most beards.
 No masks are designed for children.
 Learn more about wildfire smoke and masks.

-- Washington Department of Health Wildfire Toolkit—Has educational handouts and information available in eleven languages.
+- Washington Department of Health Wildfire Toolkit: Has educational handouts and information available in 11 languages.

-- Washington Smoke Information—Shared information from federal, state, county agencies and Indian Tribes for Washington counties affected by wildfire smoke.
+- Washington Smoke Information: Shared information from agencies affected by wildfire smoke.